-- · Encourage and reward the achievement of our short-term and long-term financial and strategic objectives; - Align executive interests with the interests of our shareholders to encourage their focus on long-term return to shareholders and consideration of risk management, and - Provide a comprehensive compensation program that fosters the retention of current executive officers and serves to attract new highly-talented, results-driven executives as the need arises.
+- Encourage and reward the achievement of our short-term and long-term financial and strategic objectives; - Align executive interests with the interests of our shareholders to encourage their focus on long-term return to shareholders and consideration of risk management, and - Provide a comprehensive compensation program that fosters the retention of current executive officers and serves to attract new highly-talented, results-driven executives as the need arises.

-Key 2023 Compensation Decisions and Outcomes
+Key 2024 Compensation Decisions and Outcomes

-The Compensation Committee made, or supported, the following pay decisions in 2023:
+The Compensation Committee made, or supported, the following pay decisions in 2024:

 Base Salaries.
 All of the NEOs voluntarily reduced their base salaries in August 2023 based upon shareholder input derived from the say-on-pay vote in May 2023 and the expectation that 2023 would not see corporate performance at the historic levels produced in 2022.
-Salaries for 2024 for all NEOs were continued unchanged at the reduced levels.
-Base salaries for Messrs.
-McCormick, Salvador, Leonard, Ozimek, and Curley, therefore, were \$975,000; \$500,000; \$500,000; \$415,000; and \$395,000, respectively.
+Except for modest adjustments associated with elevations to Chief Operating Officer and Chief Banking Officer, salaries for the NEOs in 2024 were unchanged from the 2023 reduced amounts and were for Messrs.
+McCormick, Salvador, Leonard, Ozimek, and Curley as follows: \$975,000; \$500,000; \$502,308; \$415,000; \$397,308, respectively.
+For 2025, all NEOs continuing their employment with the company in 2025 received an increase of approximately 4%.
+Base salaries for 2025 for Messrs.
+McCormick, Leonard, Ozimek, and Curley, therefore, are \$1,014,000; \$525,200; \$431,600; and \$416,000, respectively.

 Annual Cash Incentives.
-The Compensation Committee, taking into account sector and peer research, decided to set the performance goals in the Executive Officer Incentive Plan ("EOIP"), the Company's short-term plan, based upon absolute measures, rather than relative measures, which have been used in recent years.
-The Compensation Committee selected the following metrics for this plan: return on average assets, efficiency ratio, diluted earnings per share, and net charge offs as a percentage of average loans outstanding.
+The Compensation Committee, taking into account strong shareholder support for the executive officer Incentive compensation program, retained absolute, rather than relative, measures as the performance goals in the Executive Officer Incentive Plan, the Company's short-term plan.
+The Compensation Committee retained the following metrics for this plan: return on average assets, adjusted efficiency ratio, diluted earnings per share, and net charge offs as a percentage of average loans outstanding.
 During the performance period, only net charge offs as a percentage of average loans outstanding was achieved at a level triggering an award.
 Net charge offs were below 0.05% for the year, meeting the superior level of performance, and, therefore, the maximum award related to that metric.
-Accordingly, Mr. McCormick received a payout equal to 18% of base salary and each other named executive officer received a payout equal to 15% of base salary, or \$190,298; \$64,716; \$84,865; \$84,865; \$61,716 for Messrs.
+Accordingly, Mr. McCormick received a payout equal to 22.50% of base salary and each other named executive officer received a payout equal to 18.75% of base salary, or \$219,375; \$77,813; \$93,750; \$94,183; \$74,495 for Messrs.
 McCormick, Ozimek, Salvador, Leonard, and Curley, respectively.

 Long-Term Incentive Awards.
-The Compensation Committee adopted two changes to the long-term incentive program beginning in November 2023.
-The total amounts of awards and award opportunities to the NEOs all were reduced, compared to awards made in 2023.
-Additionally, the payouts of the awards made this year will be in the form of equity, rather than cash.
-Further, it is noted that no award was made to Mr. Salvador in 2023 because he has announced his intention to retire.
-In 2023, as in past years, we granted our named executive officers awards using the grant date fair value.
+Beginning with awards granted in November 2023, the payouts of the long-term awards were in the form of equity, rather than cash.
+This feature was retained for awards made in November 2024.
+In 2024, as in past years, we granted our named executive officers awards using the grant date fair value.